QuadSpinner/Gaea-Docs/source/Guide/0-Workflows/Graph.md

 When a graph becomes large, there are many ways you can manage nodes for specific purposes.
 The options below are available through a keyboard shortcut or from the context menu of the node by right-click.

 ### Bypass
-Bypassing a node (press `B`) keeps it in the graph, and maintains its relationships, but it is not included in the processing.
+Bypassing a node (press `B`) keeps it in the graph and maintains its relationships, but does not include it in the processing.
 This is very useful for experimentation.

 ### Pinned Preview
 Pinning a preview (press `F`) is a convenient way to see the end-result of a chain of nodes.
 When a node is pinned, you can move to other nodes and see their properties; however, the visual is only that of the pinned node.